How Can You Turn Disruption into Opportunity?

 Applying the learnings from Innosight helped HMH reframe its approach to Cleveland—by introducing itself not as a textbook publisher but as an educational partner that could help address multiple challenges.

 By the fall, HMH had pulled its content onto the Nook, Barnes & Noble's color-screen e-reader, and launched a first-of-its-kind pilot project in Cleveland.
 Not only were the Nooks cheaper than a collection of bound books, but they made backpacks lighter.
 Giving kids new devices also made them feel as if the school system cared more about them during a difficult time.
 Teacher liked the e-readers better too.
 "It makes them feel like they're moving in a different direction," says Schaefer.

 The Digital Transformation of Learning

 But that's just the beginning.
 "What we're seeing now in the market are many different models for personalized learning and blended learning," says O'Neill.
 "And through our work with Innosight, we now have a process so we can be there to test and learn."

-As HMH uses in-market learnings to guide new products and business models, the company is moving into the future with a powerful ally.
+As HMH used in-market learnings to guide new products and business models, the company moved into the future with a powerful ally.
 In January 2012, Apple announced that HMH is a key partner in its digital textbooks initiative for the iBooks 2 platform on the iPad.